pmcgrenery/WxBrief/README.md

 [StackOverflow Autofocus on Modal](https://stackoverflow.com/questions/14940423/autofocus-input-in-twitter-bootstrap-modal).
 The code on this post was used to autofocus on the input field of the add airport modal when the modal is opened.

+[Codepen slide in menu](https://codepen.io/gvissing/pen/oxBJEz).
+The code on this codepen was used to create the slide in menu.

 # Acknowledgements

 - Thank you to my mentor Rohit Sharma for his invaluable input and suggestions on how to improve the site and documentation.